 The lenders could (and would say) no.

-Part of getting a loan was showing that you could make the payments, along with buying food, lights, water, and shelter.
+Part of getting a loan showed that you could make the payments and buy food, lights, water, and shelter.
 If the amount was more than you could handle, the bank denied the loan.

 Payment amounts were set in stone.